3 Tips to Make Your New Year’s Health Goals Stick

 Corks pop, the ball drops, and merriment abounds as we ring in the New Year.
-The stroke of midnight, however, signifies more than the entry into 2015.
+The stroke of midnight, however, signifies more than the entry into a new year.
 It’s a chance to reassess your health and fitness priorities to create a new, better you in the upcoming year.
 According to self-help gurus like Gretchen Rubin, 24 percent of Americans fail at their annual resolutions.
 Though such stats are grim, we have faith that you—and we—can secure a much higher success rate.
-Here are three steps to help you attend to your body, mind and soul in 2015.
+Here are three steps to help you attend to your body, mind and soul.

 1. Track every step